ComplianceAsCode/content/docs/manual/user/10_install.md

 By installing distribution packages, you will get the built content.
 For example, on Red Hat-based distributions, those will be files under the `/usr/share/xml/scap/ssg/content/` directory.
-What files will that be depends on the distribution, but for example on Fedora, you will get the Fedora datastream at `/usr/share/xml/scap/ssg/content/ssg-fedora-ds.xml`.
+What files will that be depends on the distribution, but for example on Fedora, you will get the Fedora data stream at `/usr/share/xml/scap/ssg/content/ssg-fedora-ds.xml`.

 ## Installing from distribution packages